lclausse/salary_sdworx/README.md

 - Optional integration of mission-related expenses from Excel.
 - Visualizes salary breakdowns and expenses in a web browser.

+## Download SD Worx files

+To get the PDF files, you can export a zip folder from SD Worx.
+Go to your documents, select "Toutes les années" and "Fiche de paie" in the search tool the display the files as a list.
+You can then export them at once.
+Be careful to export as **separated files in compressed folder** and not as a merged document.

 ## Folder Structure